cullenself/web/src/content.md

 ## Projects

 ### Planet, Summer 2017
 As an engineering intern at [Planet](https://www.planet.com), I had the opportunity to work with functioning satellite GPS receivers to characterize and improve their on-orbit performance.
 I implemented signal quality measuring and reporting in a production enviroment to assist in orbital determination.
 Planet also provided me with the chance to fulfill a childhood dream, control a satellite.
 I planned, tested, and executed on-orbit tests of GPS capture techniques to combat RF interference.
+I also worked with flat-sats to test and develop the next generation receiver for Planet's satellites.

 ### GNSS Reference Network, Spring 2017
 I worked with Dr. Todd Humphreys in the UT [Radionavigation Lab](https://rnl.ae.utexas.edu/) designing and building a network of GNSS reference stations for use around the city of Austin.
 This includes the fabrication and assembly of the physical ground-station itself, as well as the wiring and soldering of the electronic componets required.
 It has been a challenge to maintain the availability of the ground-stations during adverse Texas weather.
 Other issues that need to be overcome characterizing exactly the properties of the receiver, which requires extensive testing and analysis.